DevonLantagne/stm32f746g-discovery/readme.md

 # The STM32F746G-Discovery DSP Repository

-This repository contains a PlatformIO-based codebase that compiles DSP programs onto a `STM32F746G-Discovery` board.
+This repository contains a PlatformIO-based codebase that compiles DSP programs onto a [STM32F746G-Discovery](https://www.st.com/en/evaluation-tools/32f746gdiscovery.html) board for DSP education.
 Multiple example files can be found in `/examples`.
-Build environments are used to select which example file is copmiled.
-Check out the [example `readme.md` file](/examples/readme.md) for instructions on selecting build environments.
+Build environments are used to select which example file is compiled.
+MATLAB utilities are also provided to supplement lab activities.

-## PlatformIO Toolchain and VS Code IDE

-This project uses the PlatformIO toolchain, an extension of VS Code, to build the project and provide some starter files (such as Cortex-M startup assembly).
-This repository contains CMSIS headers, the Board Support Package (BSP) for the Discovery, and HAL drivers (from ST's version `2.9.0`).

-PlatformIO uses the GNU C compiler `gcc` as well as the GNU ARM assembler `gcc-arm-none-eabi`.

-Build configuration can be found in `platformio.ini` in the root of the repo.
-The ST drivers can be found in `/lib/cube_f7_2_9_0`.
-Wrappers are found in the primary application directory of `/src` and `/include`.
+## Quick Start

+See [`docs/quick_start_guide.md`](/docs/quick_start_guide.md) on how to set up VS Code to build and run an example on your hardware.

+## Key Directories

-For more information on the toolchain, see [`toolchain_notes.md`](/docs/toolchain_notes.md).
+For a full description of the entire repository file structure, see [`docs/repo_structure.md`](/docs/repo_structure.md).

+### `/examples`

+The `/examples` directory contains source files that contain the program's `main()` entrypoint as well as application-specific hooks such as the data-sampled ISR or DMA processing.
+This is where you will spend most of your time.

+Only one of these files can be included in a build at one time since they all contain `main()`.
+You tell PIO which one to build by selecting the corresponding build environment in the bottom status bar.
+Build environments are defined in the `platformio.ini` file.
+See [`docs/build_system.md`](/docs/build_system.md) for more information.

+### `/src` and `/include`

+This is the shared logic used by all examples.
+This includes the audio codec and display configuration as well as interrupt hooks.

+### `/matlab`

+This directory contains MATLAB utility scripts and functions that are referenced in lab activities.

+### `/lib`

+This contains the ST firmware package (CMSIS, HAL, and BSP) which is the foundation of all examples.

-### VS Code
+### `/docs`

-This project is best built and edited in VS Code (VSC) as VSC can be configured with extensions to improve the building and editing experience.
-Some notable extensions are:

-- **PlatformIO**: to build and debug the embedded application.
-- **Markdown**: to render these `readme.md` files as pretty text (although this is optional).
-- **MATLAB**: to connect VS Code to your existing MATLAB interpreter to run simple programs (see the `/matlab` directory for examples and read its [`readme.md`](/matlab/readme.md)).

-To install these extensions, it is recommended to use the provided VSC profile in this repository (located in `/.vscode`).
-Open VSC's Profile Editor to import this profile.
-This will bring in all the extensions automatically.
-Otherwise, if you prefer to use your own extension set, you can manually install extensions.

-# Lab Experiments

-Lab experiment entry code is stored in `/examples`.
-Each of these files contains a `main()` entrypoint and thus only one of these files can be compiled at a time (files in the `/src` folder are always compiled).

-To change experiments, we must tell PlatformIO to build a specific source file in the `/examples` directory.
-This is done by selecting a build environment defined in `platformio.ini`.
+Contains additional documentation.